piyushkumargithub/Tic-Tac-Toe/README.md

-It's pretty basic game Tic Tac Toe
+It's pretty basic game Tic Tac Toe using pygame
-If anyone can work on AI so game could be played against computer
+If anyone can help with AI so game could be played against computer